Updated March 31, 2026

 It is usually centered on professional liability, general liability, commercial auto, and workers' compensation, with attention to caregiver negligence, patient injury coverage, and travel between homes.
 Exact coverage varies by agency size and services.

-Yes, workers' compensation is required in New Jersey for businesses with 1 or more employees under the data provided.
+Yes, workers' compensation is required in New Jersey for businesses with 1 or more employees.
 Sole proprietors and partners are listed as exemptions.

 Frequent travel can change commercial auto pricing and coverage choices.
 Agencies should ask about hired auto and non-owned auto if caregivers use vehicles they do not own for visits.